Sleis/ReversiGamewithJavaFX/README.md

 # ReversiGamewithJavaFX
 This Project is the Reversi Game with JavaFX.
-It made for programming technologies
+It was made for the programming technologies course.